Saturday, December 25, 2010

 After blogging about a burger joint in North Memphis recently and comparing it to Kooky Canuck, I realized that I never actually written anything about the place.
 As a burger aficionado, I enjoy a nicely cooked ground beef patty on a bun with a lot of fixings, and Kooky Canuck never fails to deliver.
 All of the burgers on Kooky's menu (including the 7½ lb.
 Kookamonga, which I can't eat more than a small slice) are delicious and I don't have a favorite.
 Regardless of which burger you order, you'll get it cooked to order along with fresh garnishes that is sure to satisfy the appetite.

 In addition to burgers, Kooky Canuck also has an extensive menu of other food offerings, including steaks, sandwiches and various appetizers, including buffalo wings that are as good as any wing joint in Memphis.
 I especially like the Strawberry Jalapeño wings, a strange combination that somehow blends nicely into something that tastes wonderful.
 Also, the hot wings are just that, HOT!
 Eating a dozen of them usually make my eyes water, but I don't mind because I can usually wash it down with a 34 oz. mug of beer (which at $4 per drink, is a great bargain).
 Kooky also has a version of wings called "HOLY SMOKE!," but I doubt I'll try these wings given that they're hotter than "hot."
-(UPDATE: Since posting this, I ate ONE of the HOLY SMOKE! wings in the unofficial Kookamonga Challenge and it kicked my ass).

 Other menu items that I recommend are the Steak & Fries, the Deep Fried Cornish Hen and the Catfish Plate.
 The "steak" of the Steak & Fries is a hand-cut rib-eye (either 14 or 20 oz.) that is char-grilled to order, and it has a nice smoky aroma to it that really enhances the taste.
 The meat in the Deep Fried Cornish hen is full of buttery flavor that meshes quite well with the batter used to deep-fry it with (in my opinion, the batter tastes better than either KFC or Popeye's).
 The Catfish Plate tastes great whether it's deep-fried or blackened, but I personally like the blackened version because I can combine it with green beans and a salad topped with a sun-dried tomato vinaigrette which makes for a delicious meal for the health-conscious.